-Chorioamnionitis usually develops when bacteria that are part of the normal vaginal flora ?ascend? into the uterine cavity.
-The amniotic fluid and placenta, as well as the baby, become infected.
-E. coli, group B streptococci, and anaerobic bacteria are the most common causes of chorioamnionitis, though, E. coli and group B streptococci are also the two most common causes of infection in newborns.
+Chorioamnionitis usually develops due to an infection.
+The infection can occur when bacteria that are normally present in the vagina ascend into the uterus, where the fetus is located.
+The amniotic fluid and placenta — as well as the baby — can become infected.
+E. coli, group B streptococci, and anaerobic bacteria are the most common causes of chorioamnionitis.

 The most common risk factors for chorioamnionitis include:

 - young maternal age (less than 21 years old)

 - membranes that are ruptured (the water has broken) for an extended period of time

 - multiple vaginal examinations during labor (only in women with ruptured membranes)

 - pre-existing infections of the lower genital tract

 You may be more likely to develop chorioamnionitis if you have one or more of these risk factors.